Can You Wet Sand Single Stage Paint

 Now that you have the right supplies, you’re ready to start sanding.
 If you’re sanding enamel paint, you will want to wet the surface first.
 This will help to prevent the paint from clogging up the sandpaper.

-Surprise facts: Can You Paint Plasticine Modeling Clay
+Surprise facts: Can You Mix Oil And Acrylic Paint

 Start with a small area and work your way up to larger areas.
 If you’re sanding lacquer paint, you don’t need to wet the surface first.
 Just start sanding with dry sandpaper.